Why are p-values uniformly distributed?

 }

-## Function to plot decile intervals in X density up to q decile
+## 2. Function to color decile intervals in T density up to decile q

 plot_density_decile <- function(decile){